Why become a member?

 - MERS® Commercial: The commercial version of MERS® Residential, MERS® Commercial eliminates the repurchase risk and costs associated with preparing, recording and tracking mortgage assignments for the CMBS and multifamily marketplace.
 Membership is open to companies that serve the multi-family and commercial-backed real estate marketplace.

 - MERS® eRegistry: The legal system of record that identifies the owner (Controller) and custodian (Location) for registered eNotes, providing greater liquidity, transferability and security for lenders.
-Membership to the MERS® System is a requirement for membership to the MERS® eRegistry.
+Membership to the MERS® System is a requirement for use of the MERS® eRegistry.

 - MERS® Link: Subscription-based website that allows subscribers to retrieve information on the current servicer and investor of a mortgage registered on MERS® Residential.
 Subscriptions are available to anyone.

-- MERS® ServicerID: Free look-up of the current servicer and investor of loans registered on MERS® Residential.
-Available online and via toll-free number (888-679-6377).
+- MERS® ServicerID: Free service to look up the current servicer and investor of loans registered on MERS® Residential.
+Available online and via toll-free number: (888) 679-6377.

-For questions on membership or any of the products listed above, please contact your regional director.
+For questions on membership or any of the products and services listed above, please contact your regional director.

 We look forward to helping you get MERS® Ready.